p-bishop/testepaswmm/Welcome file.md

 Additional information on how this information is written to control rules in the model input file is included in step 5.

-The <parameterID> refers to the EPA SWMM object to which the rule will apply.
+The ```<parameterID>``` refers to the EPA SWMM object to which the rule will apply.
 As such, this parameter should be one of the following EPA SWMM object types: pump, orifice, weir or outlet.

 EPA SWMM control rules may also use a “priority” level at the end of the rule.
 While there is potential to use the “flag” attribute (e.g. flag = “8”) to set priority levels of control rules in the model, this feature is not currently implemented and the “flag” attribute is ignored by the model adapter.

-1. **Read Rainfall Time Series**
+ **4. Read Rainfall Time Series**

 Delft-FEWS exports a rainfall time series file in NetCDF format.
-The station_id and station_names (e.g. DON_1) in this file correspond to the rain gage name in the &quot;Raingages&quot; section of the EPA SWMM input file.
-The station_name field is ignored by the model adapter as this is for display purposes within the FEWS interface.
+The ```station_id```  (e.g. DON_1) in this file correspond to the rain gage name in the &quot;Raingages&quot; section of the EPA SWMM input file.
+The ```station_name``` field is ignored by the model adapter as this is for display purposes within the FEWS interface.

 - File path: defined by ```<inputNetcdfFile>``` in the ```run_info.xml``` file
 - File contents (example, showing a sample of rowsfirst and last rows):

 _Figure 3 - Example rainfall time series file contents_

-1. **Update EPA SWMM Input File**
+**5. Update EPA SWMM Input File**

 The EPA SWMM input file contains some sections with constant values (e.g. subcatchment parameters).
 Other sections contain data that needs to be updated for the model run.
 This step explains how these sections are updated.